 The next few lines specify each job that you'd like to run on the farm.
-In this example, I'm running a simulation of 10000 electrons at the T-Gun for two different electron energies (in this case, 100keV and 200keV).
-Each job is specified in the xml file between the two tags $\langle Job \rangle$ and $\langle /Job \rangle$.
+In this example, I'm running the Quads simulation from the GPT tutorial for two different numbers of electrons (in this case, 100 electrons and 200 electrons).
+Each job is specified in the xml file between the two tags <Job> and </Job>.
 Any commands that you put in between these two tags gives specifications for that job only.
+Each job has two job-specific commands.